lightalchemist/nonlocal-image-edit/README.md

 **Optional**

-1. [Spectra](https://spectralib.org/) Optional and included in this project.
+1. [Spectra](https://spectralib.org/) This header-only library is included in this project under the `ext/` directory.
-2. Blas and Lapack
+2. BLAS and LAPACK

 ### Compiling with CMake